 You can also check www.education.vic.gov.au/skillsfirst/Pages/default.aspx for more information

 Recognition of Prior Learning (RPL) involves a formal recognition of the skills and knowledge students have already achieved through previous studies, work and life experiences.
-If you think that you may be able to receive a full or partial qualification through RPL, then read through and complete the RPL documents for that qualification (found in the downloads section) and return it to us.
+If you think that you may be able to receive a full or partial qualification through RPL, then read please contact us on 1300 884 133 and we can supply you with the RPL documentation.

 Credit Transfer (CT) is the transfer of units from one qualification over to another.
 To be applicable, the units for both qualifications must have the same unit code.
 The Australian Qualifications Framework (AQF) facilitates the progression of students through qualifications by giving credit for learning outcomes they already have achieved.
 Credit outcomes may allow for entry into a qualification and/or provide credit towards the qualification.
 Credit given may reduce the time required for a student to achieve a qualification.
 CT provides a means for students to gain credit in an AQF qualification on the basis of completed components of another AQF qualification or other formal learning.